windowcleaningne/site/covid19.md

 1. Cash payments are avoided.
 Wherever possible, please [pay online](/pay) or contact us to arrange an alternative method.
 1. If you wish to postpone your clean, please contact us and we will postpone, free of charge.
 1. Avoid close contact with our staff if possible.
+1. Discuss with your neighbours if they are particularly concerned, sensitive or vulnerable.

 Above all, relax, stay safe and isolate as much as possible.